Cyber and data security

-If your pharmacy would like to be added to the list of possible candidates then please contact Daniel.Ah-Thion@psnc.org.uk with ‘Cyber pilots’ in the subject header, no later than 28th August.
-If you volunteer early then you may have a higher chance of being selected.
+If your independent pharmacy would like to be added to the list of possible candidates then please contact Daniel.Ah-Thion@psnc.org.uk with ‘Cyber pilots’ in the subject header, no later than 15th November 2019.
+If you volunteer quickly then you may have a higher chance of being selected during the pilot period.

 Participation will help your pharmacy’s cyber and data arrangements, as well as inform future guidance and future work with pharmacy system suppliers.
 The findings of calls or visits will be anonymised and recommendations will be provided to you

 Some IG policies and templates are listed at psnc.org.uk/igtemplates.

 NHS Digital have also published security template policies which can be adapted by contractors, relating to topics such as: Anti-malware, Back-ups, Bring Your Own Device (BYOD), Data handling, Mobile device working, and Removable media guidance (e.g. USB sticks).

 NHS Digital’s CareCERT will offer advice and guidance to support health and social care organisations to respond effectively and safely to cyber security threats.
 They will plan to do so through a number of programmes: